Chocolate Oat Cakes

 2. In a bowl, mix the Rolled Oats, Wheat Flour, Cinnamon, and Salt.

-3. In a second bowl, whisk the Egg with the melted Light Butter or Oil and the Dates or Maple Syrup.
+3. In a second bowl, whisk the Egg with the melted Light Butter and Chopped Dates until well combined.

 4. Stir the wet mixture into the dry mixture until a sticky dough forms.
-Let it rest for 5 minutes so the oats soften slightly.
+Let rest for 5 minutes so the oats soften.

-5. Scoop 12 small mounds onto the tray, about 1 tbsp each, and flatten gently into small rounds.
+5. Scoop 12 small mounds of about 1 tbsp each onto the tray and flatten gently into small rounds.

-6. Bake for 10 to 12 minutes until lightly golden around the edges.
+6. Bake for 10 to 12 minutes until lightly golden at the edges.

-9. Melt the Dark Chocolate gently over simmering water or in short microwave bursts, stirring until smooth.
+8. Melt the Dark Chocolate gently over simmering water, stirring until smooth.

-10. Spoon or dip the chocolate over the top of each cake so the top and edges are coated while the wafer base stays visible.
+9. Spoon the chocolate over the top of each cake so the top and edges are coated while the wafer base stays visible.

-11. Place the cakes back on parchment and chill for 15 to 20 minutes until the chocolate is set.
+10. Chill on parchment for 15 to 20 minutes until the chocolate sets.

 Notes

-• Store in an airtight container in the fridge for up to 5 days.
-Let them come to room temperature before serving.
+Store in an airtight container in the fridge for up to 5 days.
+Let them come to room temperature before serving for the best texture.

 Variations

-• Use Finely Chopped Dried Apricots instead of dates for a lighter fruit sweetness.
+• Use Finely Chopped Dried Apricots instead of dates for a lighter fruit note.

-• Add 1 tbsp Ground Almonds for a slightly softer, more tender texture.
+• Add 1 tbsp Ground Almonds for a more tender, softer texture.

-• Stir in 1 tbsp Orange Juice for a mild festive note without using zest.
+• Stir in 1 tbsp Orange Juice for a mild festive aroma.

-• Make them thinner for a crispier result.
+• Press the dough thinner before baking for a crispier result.

-• Use 85% Dark Chocolate if you want them less sweet.
+• Use 85% Dark Chocolate for a less sweet, more intense version.